rockspoon/structure-poc/docs/project-structure.md

 	UserResource, OrderResource, etc.

+### Exceptions

+Exceptions should have a descriptive name and message.
+This message is intended for logging and not to be displayed to the user.

+	object UserNotFoundException : RuntimeException("User was not found.")

+Preferably the message should describe the problem in other words than the name of the exception and given data about the request that causes the error, this may save the developer time from running again with breakpoints to know what data was sent wrongly:

+	class UserNotFoundException(val uuid: Long) : RuntimeException("User requested with UUID $id was not found.")

+If possible, it should contain a second sentence suggesting a possible solution, anticipating common mistakes.
+This may save developers time from trying multiple possible solutions:

+	class UserNotFoundException(val uuid: Long) : RuntimeException("User requested with UUID $uuid was not found.
+Check if the UUID provided is the unique sever ID and not the a local database ID.")

 ### Extensions

 Multiple extensions targeting the same Class should be named after the class ending in Ext: